 For admitted students

-As an admitted student, we invite you to join us for the virtual Diversity in Engineering Experience on April 14th and hear from current students about life as a badger engineer!
-You’ll learn more about our diversity-related programming, support services, and student organizations.
-Meet some current students, connect with professional staff and have some fun!
+Admitted students, are invited to watch a recording of the virtual Diversity in Engineering Experience!
+Hear from current students about life as a badger engineer, learn more about our diversity-related programming, support services, and student organizations.
 This session is sponsored by the College of Engineering Diversity Affairs Office, National Society of Black Engineers, Queer and Trans Engineers, Society of Hispanic Professional Engineers, and Society of Women Engineers.

 Meet the Students